Search The Archive

 We are happy to accept materials that you are transcribing or may have previously transcribed.
 All instructions for transcribing are found in the pdf files below.
 The most important point about transcriptions is that they must be exactly as in the original – we do not edit letters for content – and any spelling errors, grammatical errors, etc., must be transcribed exactly as in the originals.

 If you are transcribing a collection, we ask that you forward to us either scans or photocopies of the originals, so that we can proof the transcriptions before they appear in the site.
 Ensuring the accuracy of the transcriptions is crucial for anyone using the site.
+We need to be able to verify the accuracy of transcriptions before they are uploaded.

 CLIP Guide to Transcription: Preliminary Formatting